SiyungCho/seroflow/docs/cache.md

 # Cache Documentation

-The modules documented here define the base structure and a concrete implementation for Pypeline caching.
+The modules documented here define the base structure and a concrete implementation for `Pipeline` caching.
 They provide a common interface to inserting, retrieving, storing, loading, and resetting cache items.
 This ensures consistent cache behavior across different caching strategies.

 ## Overview